iterative/dvc.org/content/docs/user-guide/pipelines/defining-pipelines.md

 ## Parameter dependencies

 A more granular type of dependency is the parameter (`params` field of `dvc.yaml`), or _hyperparameters_ in machine learning.
-These represent simple values used inside your code to tune data processing, or that affect stage execution in any other way.
+These are any values used inside your code to tune data processing, or that affect stage execution in any other way.
 For example, training a [Neural Network] usually requires _batch size_ and _epoch_ values.

 Instead of hard-coding param values, your code can read them from a structured file (e.g. YAML format).
 DVC can track any key/value pair in a supported